Agile projects are more successful than waterfall projects. There, I said it. And I have the statistics from the Standish Group to back it up.

-Agile Projects are More Successful.
+Agile Project Management is More Successful.
 What is interesting and perhaps not very surprising is the difference between success and failure rates between Agile projects and more traditional Waterfall projects.
 For 2011 to 2015, the overall breakout of success, challenged and failure is shown below for agile and waterfall, with Agile projects being about 3X more likely to succeed.

 - Agile Projects Succeed More Frequently.
 While Agile approaches are not necessarily a silver bullet, the data shows they can help to reduce risk.
 The Standish Group data shows that Agile projects are 3X more likely to succeed or 1/3 less likely to fail than waterfall approaches.
 In my opinion, the primary reasons for this are the amount of user collaboration on Agile projects which helps to ensure the team is building the right solution and incorporating feedback.
 Agile teams also develop in short iterations and take items all the way to done within a sprint to further reduce risk.

 - Smaller projects succeed more often than big projects.
 Duh!
 Even though this may be common sense, many people ignore it.
 Organizations that take the time to break big initiatives down into manageable chunks find that they can better manage the schedule and risk, and often deliver something of value with each small chunk.
 Some organizations deliver an MVP or Minimum Viable Product and use that to get feedback or validate their assumptions about the end users or customers.
 Read more in my book, Agile Project Management.